 A highly recommended resto-bar to check out is The Porch, a rooftop bar with CN Tower views.
 If hungry, you can order bar classics like wings, sandwiches, and salads, or pre-order a picnic basket.

 These include their classic picnic hamper, a southern hamper including fried chicken and macaroni salad, and a brunch hamper including Spanish tortilla and bagels and lox.
 They also have a host of drinks including multiple flavors of bulldogs and their famous tower cocktails.

 This is additionally the area in which you'll find the Rogers Centre, home to the Toronto Blue Jays MLB team.
 The Scotiabank Arena is also located nearby.
 This is where both the Toronto Raptors NBA team and the Toronto Maple Leafs NHL team play.

-If you're more of a soccer fan, Toronto FC play about a 10-minute drive away at BMO Field.
+If you're more of a soccer fan, Toronto FC plays about a ten-minute drive away at BMO Field.
 Depending on when you visit, you may be able to catch a game in the evening or afternoon, which is highly recommended if possible!